-4.13 Develop and adopt a Biodiversity Net Gain Technical Note Developers have specific guidance to meet the biodiversity net gain requirement on all sites Internal Short Term 2020-2022 Can be delivered using existing resources 4.14 Increase public access into Eastbourne Park To enable opportunities for: appreciation of Short Term 2020-2022 Medium Term 2023-2026 Can be delivered using existing resources Indicator Method Outturn 2020 BIO.1 Number of trees planted (as per CC.1) Figure collected from council & community scheme records EEAN have planted xx trees Jan to Oct 2020 BIO.2 Biodiversity improvement/gain as a result o TBC 2020/21 N/A BIO.3 % net biodiveristy gain achieved on development sites TBC 2020/21 N/A BIO.4 % of SSSI's (Sites of Special Scientific Interes Source: LA Monitoring report 2018/19= 71.4% BIO.5 Source: LA Monitoring report 2018/19= 24 sites or reserves BIO.6 % of housing units delivered on previously of developed land Source: LA Monitorin g report 2018/19 = 99.2% J18/19 = 99.2% 5.
-Food Action reference ACTION ОUTCOME How will this be delivered?
-TIMEFRAME (noting some things will be ongoing) ng) RESOURCES Direct Actions 5.1 Support local food growing initiatives by making suitable land available and incorporating it into our work with social housing tenants as part of DOHS More residents can access Icoal food and grow their own Internally and in partnership Short Term 2020-2022 Medium Term 2023-2026 Can be delivered using existing resources Enabling Action ns 5.2 Support the EEAN Food Group in developing and meeting their aims, including enabling food networks More residents have access to local food Partnership Short Term 2020-2022 Medium Term 2023-2026 Long Term 2027-2030 Can be delivered using existing resources 5.3 Support initiatives that promote or enable low carbon and nature-friendly farming locally eg South East Downs Farm Cluster Although there is minimal agriculture within Eatsbourne itself- this wider working will faciliate local (Sussex) food production Partnership Short Term 2020-2022 Medium Term 2023-2026 Long Term 2027-2030 Can be delivered using existing resources 5.4 Feed Back to Central Government on Envornmental Land Management Scheme (ELMS) Influences national policy Internal Short Term 2020-2022 Can be delivered using existing resources Indicator Method Outturn 2020 FD.1 Area of land that has been made available f Records of land made available that did not exist prior to 2020 No change 6.
-Waste Action reference ACTION How will this be delivered?
-TIMEFRAME (noting some things will be ongoing the same things) ng) RESOURCES Direct Actions 6.1 Comprehensive public consultation exercise to engage residents in recycling more Recycling rates increase- target of 45% for 21/22 Internally Short Term 2020-2022 Can be delivered using existing resources
+4.13 Develop and adopt a Biodiversity Net Gain Technical Note Developers have specific guidance to meet the biodiversity net gain requirement on all sites Internal Short Term 2020-2022 Can be delivered using existing resources 4.14 Increase public access into Eastbourne Park To enable opportunities for: appreciation of nature; educational experiences ; and outdoor exercise Short Term 2020-2022 Medium Term 2023-2026 Can be delivered using existing resources Indicator ndicator Method Outturn 2020 BIO.1 Number of trees planted (as per CC.1) Number of trees planted (as per CC.1) Figure collected from council & community scheme records EEAN have planted xx trees Jan to Oct 2020 BIO.2 Biodiversity improvement/gain as a result o Biodiversity improvement/gain as a result of actions undertaken TBC 2020/21 N/A BIO.3 % net biodiveristy gain achieved on development sites TBC 2020/21 N/A BIO.4 % of SSSI's (Sites of Special Scientific Interest) in a favourable condition Source: LA Monitoring report 2018/19= 71.4% BIO.5 Number of planning applications infringing on identified habitats, designated Source: LA Monitoring report 2018/19= 24 sites or reserves BIO.6 % of housing units delivered on previously ( developed land Source: LA Monitorin g report 2018/19 = 99.2% 5.
+Food • • Action reference ACTION OUTCOME How will this be delivered?
+TIMEFRAME (noting some things will be ongoing) RESOURCES Direct Actions 1 1 • 1 5.1 Support local food growing initiatives by making suitable land available and incorporating it into our work with social housing tenants as part of DOHS More residents can access lcoal food and grow their own Internally and in partnership Short Term 2020-2022 Medium Term 2023-2026 Can be delivered using existing resources Enabling Action 15 • • - - 5.2 Support the EEAN Food Group in developing and meeting their aims, including enabling food networks More residents have access to local food Partnership Short Term 2020-2022 Medium Term 2023-2026 Long Term 2027-2030 Can be delivered using existing resources 5.3 Support initiatives that promote or enable low carbon and nature-friendly farming locally eg South East Downs Farm Cluster Although there is minimal agriculture within Eatsbourne itself- this wider working will faciliate local (Sussex) food production Partnership Short Term 2020-2022 Medium Term 2023-2026 Long Term 2027-2030 Can be delivered using existing resources 5.4 Feed Back to Central Government on Envornmental Land Management Scheme (ELMS) Influences national policy Internal Short Term 2020-2022 Can be delivered using existing resources Indicator Method Outturn 2020 FD.1 Area of land that has been made available for food growing Records of land made available that did not exist prior to 2020 No change 6.
+Waste Action reference ACTION OUTCOME How will this be TIMEFRAME (noting some things will be ongo delivered? ng) RESOURCES Direct Actions 6.1 Comprehensive public consultation exercise to engage residents in recycling more Recycling rates increase- target of 45% for 21/22 Internally Short Term 2020-2022 Can be delivered using existing resources